Wolverine971/9takes/src/blog/people/creators/Alex-Cooper.md

 ### The Social Butterfly

-Alex Cooper is more than just a podcaster; she's a social butterfly who thrives on meaningful conversations.
+Alex  is more than just a podcaster; she's a social butterfly who thrives who brings the energy.

 This aligns perfectly with her Enneagram Type 7 personality, known for being extroverted and enthusiastic.
 Her podcast episodes often delve into personal stories and controversial topics, showcasing her love for interviews and gossip.

 Alex's social reach extends to friendships with celebrities like <a href="/blog/famous-enneagram-types/Miley-Cyrus">Miley Cyrus</a> and <a href="/blog/famous-enneagram-types/Emily-Ratajkowski">Emily Ratajkowski</a>.
 In a podcast episode with Emily, Alex discusses her image, her relationship with sex, and her decision to tackle political issues.
 This conversation reflects her Type 7 traits, emphasizing the importance of having a voice and expressing herself openly.